-Novell Client software must be used to initiate a connection between a Windows or Linux workstation running Novell Client software and a Linux server running NCP Server services.
+Client for Open Enterprise Server software must be used to initiate a connection between a Windows or Linux workstation running Client for Open Enterprise Server software and a Linux server running NCP Server services.
 Security and authentication issues require that linking clients to servers be a client/server application.
 Intelligence at both ends of the connection works together to verify that clients are who they claim to be, and that file controls are followed when using shared server files.

 NCP recognizes only the DOS and LONG namespaces for an NSS volume on an OES server that is enabled to access via NCP.

 However, NCP recognizes the DOS, AFP, NFS, and LONG namespaces for an NSS volume on a NetWare server that is enabled to access via NCP.